Camping Near Boulder

 What are the camping fees in Boulder?

 Camping fees in Boulder vary depending on the specific campground and amenities.
 Most developed campgrounds in the area charge between $20-30 per night for standard sites.
-This region offers easy access to both Capitol Reef National Park and Dixie National Forest, making it an excellent base camp for exploring southern Utah.
+The nearby Capitol Reef National Park campsites typically cost $20 per night, while primitive camping on Bureau of Land Management (BLM) land can be free or require a minimal fee.